jxskiss/gopkg/json/README.md

 By default, this package uses `encoding/json` from the standard library.
 It gives the best compatibility but not best performance.

-You can build your application with tag `gojson` to switch to `goccy/go-json`, which has much better performance than `encoding/json` and many other third-party JSON libraries.
+You can build your application with tag `unsafejson` to switch to `goccy/go-json`, which has much better performance than `encoding/json` and many other third-party JSON libraries.

-`goccy/go-json` is announced and tested as 100% drop-in replacement of `encoding/json`, but if you encounter some incompatible behavior unfortunately, you may remove the `gojson` build tag to quickly switch to `encoding/json`, and please [submit an issue](https://github.com/goccy/go-json/issues) to `goccy/go-json`.
+`goccy/go-json` is announced and tested as 100% drop-in replacement of `encoding/json`, but if you encounter some incompatible behavior unfortunately, you may remove the `unsafejson` build tag to quickly switch to `encoding/json`, and please [submit an issue](https://github.com/goccy/go-json/issues) to `goccy/go-json`.

-For marshalling map data where key ordering does not matter, you may use the shortcut function `MarshalMapUnordered`, which disables map key ordering to get even better performance (this is only available with `gojson` tag, not the standard library implementation).
+For marshalling map data where key ordering does not matter, you may use the shortcut function `MarshalMapUnordered`, which disables map key ordering to get even better performance (this is only available with `unsafejson` tag, not the standard library implementation).

 ## Extension